Skip to main content

 • gameplay

-• “A lot of the mechanics within that process are a bit underbaked: selecting drinks is pretty hard to screw up and it seems impossible to fail to mix a drink correctly unless you're trying to; combining clues on your corkboard is pretty tedious and doesn't really add anything other than a speedbump when you can't ask about the obvious consequence of two facts until you tie them together with string; and I felt like the final case fizzled out a bit without much payoff in story and mechanics decisions over the course of the game.”
+• “A lot of the mechanics within that process are a bit underbaked: selecting drinks is pretty hard to screw up and it seems impossible to fail to mix a drink correctly unless you're trying to; combining clues on your corkboard is pretty tedious and doesn't really add anything to the gameplay other than a speedbump when you can't ask about the obvious consequence of two facts until you tie them together with string; and I felt like the final case fizzled out without much payoff in story and mechanic decisions throughout the game.”

-• “- Gameplay: 5/10 - repetitive is the big word: repetitive drink minigame (after finding the best drink, it's just easier to spam that with no repercussion), repetitive dialogue with no real way to skip (you have to slog through them for the affinity answer), repetitive clue board (that can be brute force, leading to repetition).”
+• “The gameplay is repetitive: repetitive drink minigame (after finding the best drink it's just easier to spam that with no repercussion), repetitive dialogue with no real way to skip (and you will have to slog through them all for the affinity answer), repetitive clue board (that can be brute forced, which leads to repetition).”

 • graphics